telvarost/BetaLAN-StationAPI/README.md

 A StationAPI mod for Minecraft Beta 1.7.3 that allows easily launching a server using the currently loaded single-player world and currently in use mod-set/configuration.
 * Configure server settings and java version using GlassConfigAPI 3 (GCAPI3).
+* In v1.1.0 and above a backup world zip file is created on server launch (if the config setting is turned on).
+  * The backup file's name begins with an underscore (`_`) and ends with `.zip`
+  * The backup file is recreated everytime the server is launched using the most recent world files

 ## Troubleshooting